Preparing and planning for labour

 - Try the routes so you know how long each will take

-- Check the parking situation and make sure that if you need to pay, you’ve got the coins handy!
+- Check the parking situation and make sure you are prepared if you need to pay.

 - Practise fitting the car seat.
 A suitable rear-facing car seat is a legal requirement if you plan to drive home from the hospital, in any vehicle, including a taxi.